knative/docs/contributing/CONTRIBUTING.md

 ## Working groups

-The Knative community is organized into a set of [working groups](WORKING-GROUPS.md).
+The Knative contributors community is organized into a set of [working groups](WORKING-GROUPS.md).
 Any contribution to Knative should be started by first engaging with the appropriate working group.